 It takes a huge, diverse team of people to deliver Highland Adapts, many of which are taking action from within their own organisations…

-Highland Adapts Team
+Highland Adapts Staff

 Harper Loonsk